-Currently, large scale production of bioethanol is from crops such as sugar cane, corn and sugar beet.
-Though it may seem beneficial to use these renewable plant materials for bioethanol production, their use raises many concerns such as food shortage (Balat, 2009).
-Over the years, the search for new and cheap biomass sources for production of bioethanol has been on the increase worldwide.
+Currently, large-scale production of bioethanol is from crops such as sugar cane, corn and sugar beet.
+Though it may seem beneficial to use these renewable plant materials for bioethanol production, their use raises many concerns, such as food shortage (Balat, 2009).
+Over the years, the search for new and cheap biomass sources for the production of bioethanol has been on the increase worldwide.
 Biological feedstock containing appreciable amounts of sugar or materials that can be converted into sugar, such as starch or cellulose can be fermented to produce bioethanol.
 The most common method for cellulosic ethanol production from wastes involves pretreatment with acid, alkaline or enzyme hydrolysis (Menglui et al., 2014).
 A pretreatment process is employed to break the lignin seal and disrupt the crystalline structure of cellulose and hemicelluloses (Menglui et al., 2014; Ezea, 2023; Ezea, 2025c).
-Though enzyme hydrolysis is mild when compare with other pretreatment parameters like acid and alkaline based hydrolysis.
+Though enzyme hydrolysis is mild when compared with other pretreatment parameters like acid and alkaline based hydrolysis.
 Pretreatment technologies utilize high temperatures, pressure, and residence times and produce some inhibitors (Menglui et al., 2014; Udeh et al., 2024; Ezea et al., 2022; Ezea et al., 2025a; Ezea et al., 2025b).
 Pretreatment of cellulosic materials is the only way to produce desired fermentable sugars for bioethanol production.
-To avoid demerits of producing high concentration of inhibitors, it is good to note some of the inhibitory compounds formed during pretreatment.
-Lowering of temperature, pressure, and residence time will help produce lower concentration of inhibitors.
-However, the aim of this review is to mention some the substrates and its pretreatment techniques for efficient bioethanol production and equally state some of their demerit.
+To avoid demerits of producing high concentrations of inhibitors, it is good to note some of the inhibitory compounds formed during pretreatment.
+Lowering of temperature, pressure, and residence time will help produce a lower concentration of inhibitors.
+However, the aim of this review is to look into some substrates and their pretreatment techniques for efficient bioethanol production and equally state some of their demerits.

 2. Fermentable feedstock substrate

-Simple sugar-based materials (raw glucose or raw saccharose that are the low-added value products used in confectionary industries, sugar beets, molasses, fruits, fruit juices potentially not possible to be consumed by humans (i.e. contaminated with fungicides), grape juices, sweet sorghum juice, cane juice, whey permeate, waste-waters containing signiﬁcant quantities of simple sugars or waste-waters enriched with sugars, etc can readily be utilized as the sole substrate by microbial strains capable to produce ethanol.
+Simple sugar-based materials (raw glucose or raw saccharose that are the low-added-value products used in confectionary industries, sugar beets, molasses, fruits, fruit juices potentially not possible to be consumed by humans (i.e. contaminated with fungicides), grape juices, sweet sorghum juice, cane juice, whey permeate, waste-waters containing signiﬁcant quantities of simple sugars or waste-waters enriched with sugars, etc can readily be utilized as the sole substrate by microbial strains capable to produce ethanol.
 In this case the process cost is decreased given that the pretreatment of substrate in many cases is not needed at all (Lin and Tanka, 2006).
 The raw material that is used widely for ethanol fermentation is that of molasses, derived from the sugar industry (Lin and Tanka, 2006; Prasad et al., 2007).
-Various types of molasses exist, and these low-added value materials contain about 45–50 % (w/w) of fermentable sugars and 50–55% organic and inorganic compounds (Prasad et al., 2007).
+Various types of molasses exist, and these low-added-value materials contain about 45–50 % (w/w) of fermentable sugars and 50–55% organic and inorganic compounds (Prasad et al., 2007).
 In order to carry out the fermentation process, the medium is ﬁrst diluted with water (for reducing the sugar concentration so as to avoid toxicity and, therefore, the abrupt end of the bioprocess due to inhibition exerted by the substrate).
 After dilution with water, pH adjustment, sterilization and inoculation (with yeasts or bacteria) are needed.
 As stated, literature reports the use of various microorganisms grown on molasses for the production of added value products such as gluconic acid, citric acid, fructo-oligosaccharides, pullulan, succinic acid, microbial oil and erythromycin (El-Enshasy et al., 2008; Sarris and Papanikolaou, 2015).

 3. Starchy substrates